 4. Participating in group work.

-As educators assign more group projects, students are turning to social media to collaborate, said Design Science High School student Samuel Campos.
+As educators assign more group projects, students are turning to social media to collaborate, said Design Science High School grad Samuel Campos.

 Campos said he has created group chats using Facebook Messenger, and Google Hangouts in particular, for things like advanced science projects.